 I am back!
-Earlier this week Clay and I returned from a most AMAZING trip to Indonesia.
-We found ourselves in a new place every day, often in a novel situation, and memories of other moments in my travels that had escaped me for years kept resurfacing.
+Earlier this week I returned from a most AMAZING trip to Indonesia.
+My friends and I found ourselves in a new place every day, often in a novel situation, and memories of other moments in my travels that had escaped me for years kept resurfacing.
 As we wandered down winding staircases to reach the hidden beaches tucked away in Uluwatu‘s cliffs and explored the islands of Indonesia, my mind wandered back to walking the weaving path at Byron Bay’s lighthouse.
 As we cruised around Bali with our driver and new friend, Ari, I remembered sitting in a Taxi as our driver navigated the longest, curviest road in Quito, Ecuador.
 With my first bite of Gado Gado, I recalled the first time I tried the staple meal of Nepal; Dal Bhat.
 From the backseat of our moped, I watched dogs (not without homes, yet street dogs nonetheless) perfect the art of crossing the streets of Bali, and I thought back to a time in Puerto Rico where I sat down to a meal with my family only to be greeted by a friendly Puerto Rican pup.

 Some of us believe that travel is important.
 More than just fun, luxurious at times, and the opposite of luxurious at others, going new places broadens our horizons, eliminates prejudices and preconceived notions, and opens our minds to new ideas.
 Traveling allows us to see the world while practicing and improving the skills needed in life.
 Daily, one practices decision making, communicating with individuals of entirely different backgrounds, learning new skills, putting navigation skills to use, or even survival skills (hopefully when one is backpacking in Patagonia rather than enjoying a night out in Kuta!)